WebQAmGaze: A Multilingual Webcam Eye-Tracking-While-Reading Dataset: Related Work

 \subsection{Webcam-Based Eye-Tracking}

+Low-cost video-based eye-tracking has been investigated since the last decade \citep{wei_low_2016,papoutsaki_scalable_2015}.
+Video-based tracking is implemented with appearance-based gaze-estimation models.
+Unlike model-based approaches, appearance-based models focus on extracting eye movement measures based on the natural appearance of the eye from a regular camera \citep{sugano2013appearance}.
+These regression models are often developed based on datasets, in which participants are asked to fixate specific regions of the screen.
+However, these methods require a large number of calibration points, which is impractical when performing online experiments and head movements remain the main challenge for these models \citep{lu_adaptive_2014}.

-Low-cost video-based eye-tracking has been investigated for some time now \citep{wei_low_2016,papoutsaki_scalable_2015}, with libraries being publicly available such as TurkerGaze \citep{xu_turkergaze_2015}, implemented in Javascript, which allows it to run independently of any platform and to be easily incorporated into a webpage.
-Turkergaze, for example, aimed to explore using \textit{Amazon Mechanical Turk} to determine the saliency of objects in images and showed promising results already in 2015. \textbf{WebGazer} \citep{papoutsaki_webgazer_2016}, was our chosen library, while similar to TurkerGaze, it is focused on providing real-time gaze prediction and is actively maintained with the latest release on the 28th of March 2022.
+Publicly available libraries such as \textit{TurkerGaze} \citep{xu_turkergaze_2015} and \textit{WebGazer} \citep{papoutsaki_webgazer_2016} are implemented in JavaScript, which allows the program to run independently on any platform and to be easily incorporated into a webpage. \textit{TurkerGaze}, for instance, aimed to explore webcam eye-tracking using \textit{Amazon Mechanical Turk} to determine the saliency of objects in images and showed promising results.
+To tackle the issue of head movements, \textit{TurkerGaze} utilizes multiple calibration and validation steps between tasks, while \textit{WebGazer} allows for calibration based on user inputs.

-More recent approaches include SearchGazer \citep{papoutsaki_searchgazer_2017}, which was developed for information retrieval and does not require any calibration, as it would automatically tune itself by using clicks from users.
-A few years later, it has been used for personalized text summarization \citep{dubey_wikigaze_2020}, where gaze point density was used as a metric for sentence saliency.
+More recent approaches include \textit{SearchGazer} \citep{papoutsaki_searchgazer_2017}, which was developed for information retrieval and does not require any calibration, as it automatically calibrates itself by using clicks from users. \textit{SearchGazer} has been used for personalized text summarization, where gaze point density was used as a metric for sentence saliency \citep{dubey_wikigaze_2020}.
 These approaches, however, focus on extracting heatmaps, which are then used as features for a model to help reduce the search space.
+Finally, researchers are currently evaluating the quality of affordable eye-tracking on smartphones \citep{valliappan2020accelerating}.
 These advances show promise in the technology with models achieving better performance than the base models lacking these features.

+\textit{WebGazer} \citep{papoutsaki_webgazer_2016} is our chosen library for this work.
+While it is similar to \textit{TurkerGaze}, it focuses on providing real-time gaze prediction and is actively maintained.